gmum/huggingmolecules/README.md

 # Huggingmolecules

-We envision models that are pretrained a vast range of domain-relevant tasks to become the backbone of drug discovery, and in the long run other applications of predictive modeling to chemistry.
+We envision models that are pre-trained on a vast range of domain-relevant tasks to become the backbone of the drug discovery and, in the long run, other applications of predictive modeling to chemistry.
 This repository aims to further this vision and give easy access to state-of-the-art pre-trained models.

 ## Quick tour